ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/verification.rst

 ..
 IMPORTANT::

     In this example, we are not enabling the corosync and pacemaker services to start at boot.
-If a cluster node fails or is rebooted, you will need to run ``pcs cluster start <NODENAME>`` (or ``--all``) to start the cluster on it.
+If a cluster node fails or is rebooted, you will need to run ``pcs cluster start [<NODENAME> | --all]`` to start the cluster on it.
-    While you could enable the services to start at boot, requiring a manual start of cluster services gives you the opportunity to do a post-mortem investigation of a node failure before returning it to the cluster.
+    While you can enable the services to start at boot (for example, using ``pcs cluster enable [<NODENAME> | --all]``), requiring a manual start of cluster services gives you the opportunity to do a post-mortem investigation of a node failure before returning it to the cluster.

 Verify Corosync Installation
 ############################